-A: An electronic medical records technician (E/MRT) transfers data from the doctor to the patient's permanent medical record.
+An electronic medical records technician (E/MRT) transfers data from the doctor to the patient's permanent medical record.
 Symptoms, diagnoses and follow-up actions, are noted by the medical records technician.
-Accuracy, timing and attention to detail are essential to perform this career successfully.
+Accuracy, timing, and attention to detail are essential to perform this career successfully.

-Each time a patient visits their physician, their medical record is reviewed, allowing the doctor to understand the patient’s history and reason for their visit.
+Each time a patient visits his or her physician, the medical record is reviewed, allowing the doctor to understand the patient’s history and reason for the visit.
 With the help of the medical records technician, the doctor receives an update through the written and spoken notes of all previous visits.

 MRTs must also be familiar with some codes that identify various symptoms, diagnoses and clinical procedures.
 Most of the work is computer-based, utilizing various record and database software packages.
-Although a medical records technician does not connect face-to-face with the patient, an MRT must have communication skills as you will connect with the doctors and nurses for clarification or to finalize details.
+Although you will not connect face-to-face with the patient, you must have communication skills, since you'll connect with the doctors and nurses for clarification or to finalize details.

 Most medical records technicians can find employment at:

 - small clinics

 Top paying states:

 - Brightwood College (campus class & online)